Where are the best places for mirrors in your house?

 These are mirrors located anywhere within the house that face towards your restroom or bathroom door.

 Restrooms and bathrooms are said to produce negative Qi because that’s where we rid ourselves of our wastes.
 With a mirror facing those rooms, those negative Qi have a chance to grow and disperse to other places within the house.
+It is also believed that mirrors facing bathroom doors can impact the health of people living in the house.

 7. Mirror Facing Toilet Spreads Negative Qi